Aquatics DayAugust 8, 2026

 Camp AppCamp App

-We are thrilled to introduce our brand-new camp app, which will serve as a vital communication tool for all camp attendees, offering convenient access to essential resources such as the camp map, schedule, program updates, emergency announcements, and much more.
-You can find it by searching "Sam Houston Area Council" on both Apple and Android platforms.
+The camp app serves as a vital communication tool for all camp attendees, offering convenient access to essential resources such as the camp map, schedule, program updates, emergency announcements, and much more.
+You can find it by searching "Sam Houston Area Council" on both Apple and Android platforms

 Tentative Schedule